Online MBA in Washington

 Western Washington University offers its MBA degree program through the College of Business and Economics.
 There are three “tracks” that you can choose from for your MBA.
 The first is a traditional, two-year track that is full-time.
 The second is an accelerated MBA that is one year and also full-time.
 The third is a two-year evening or weekend MBA.
 Multiple tracks are offered to make it easy for students to pursue and complete an MBA around their schedule.

-Washington MBA Career and Job Outlook
+Washington MBA Salary and Job Outlook

 According to the Bureau of Labor Statistics, we are in a favorable time for those in the management and financial sectors.
 The jobs that top the list for salaries and pay scale are related to management and operations, ideal for Washington MBA holders in the field.
 Washington as a state is one of the highest-paying states for business and managmenet-related positions.